gaseosaluz/PConv-Keras/README.md

+# Introductury Note

+This repository contains a fork of https://github.com/MathiasGruber/PConv-Keras.
+It contains my changes and modifications as I go through reproducing this work.

+The text below is the original text.
+Any other notes I will collect in a separate document

 # Partial Convolutions for Image Inpainting using Keras
 Keras implementation of "*Image Inpainting for Irregular Holes Using Partial Convolutions*", https://arxiv.org/abs/1804.07723.
 A huge shoutout the authors Guilin Liu, Fitsum A. Reda, Kevin J. Shih, Ting-Chun Wang, Andrew Tao and Bryan Catanzaro from NVIDIA corporation for releasing this awesome paper, it's been a great learning experience for me to implement the architecture, the partial convolutional layer, and the loss functions.